Reframing Neuroendocrine Neoplasms Beyond “Rare”

 Not all cancers are black, white, blue, pink – some are very grey

 Some people appear to have a fascination with cancer colours.
 Nothing wrong with that until it turns into a cult overshadowing everything else.
 I saw the same issues coming out of bloggers of varying cancer types via my association with WEGO (now part of Health Union), particularly with Breast Cancer and their pink thing.
-Over the last few years, I've seen quite a few posts entitled "Not all Cancer is pink".
+On a similar subject, I've seen quite a few posts entitled "Not all Cancer is pink".
 I suspect it's a reference to the ubiquitous publicity that many women's cancer-related advocates, bloggers and organisations attract.
 Although, whether this is publicity that reflects reality or actually works, is…

 Opinion: On World Neuroendocrine Cancer Day, what’s wrong with a bit of Neuroendocrine Cancer awareness?